elastic/ember/README.md

 pip install git+https://github.com/endgameinc/ember.git
 ```

-This provides access to EMBER feature extactionm for example.
+This provides access to EMBER feature extaction for example.
 However, to use the scripts to train the model, one would instead clone the repository.

 ### Install after cloning the EMBER repository